• Skip to primary navigation

 Does Cooking Sauerkraut Kill the Probiotics?

-Yes, cooking sauerkraut can kill probiotics, which is one reason why some sauerkraut in stores lack the probiotics you want.
+Yes, cooking sauerkraut can kill probiotics, which is one reason some sauerkraut in stores lack the probiotics you want.
 The heat used during the pasteurization kills off the probiotics.

 You also kill good bacteria as you cook sauerkraut to kill harmful bacteria.
 Your best bet is not to cook it to get the most nutritional benefit of the sauerkraut.